Are Bichon Frise Hypoallergenic?

 The Bichon Frise Physical Characteristics and Coat

-The Bichon Frise’s coat is double layered, and is basically non-shedding and low dander.
+Their coat is double layered, and is basically non-shedding and low dander.
 When they do shed, those loose hairs often get stuck in their curly coat, rather than ending up on your furniture or clothes.
-Be sure to brush your Bichon Frise regularly so as to get rid of loose hair and dander and keep their coat in excellent condition and allergy-friendly for you.
+To keep allergic reactions from happening, you should brush and bathe your Bichon Frise regularly so as to get rid of loose hair and dander.

 Weighing between 6 and 12 pounds (3-5 kilos), and standing just 9 to 12 inches (23-30cm), this small dog has a big personality that graces it’s home with fun, love and affection.